railwayapp/docs/src/docs/reference/templates.md

 By default, your template kickbacks are automatically converted into Railway Credits.
 But we also offer cash wishdrawals.
 Visit the `/earnings` tab inside your account settings for more details.
 There you can add your details and request a withdrawal.

+### FAQ

+#### How do I start earning cash?

+- Simply flip the switch on the Earnings page marked `Direct Deposit to Railway Credits`.
+This will stop auto-depositing your earnings into our Credits system.
+You will then begin accruing cash in your `Available Balance`.

+#### How do I request a withdrawal?

+- Follow the instructions inside the `Earnings` tab.
+We currently allow withdrawals to Paypal, Buy Me a Coffee, and GitHub Sponsors.
+After adding your account details you will request a withdrawal.
+Out team will receive the request and process it right away.

+#### Can I make manual withdrawals to credits too?

+- Yes!
+Choose the `Credits` checkbox and then make your withdrawal request.

+#### I have earned a lot of kickbacks from a template, but this page says my available balance is 0.
+Why?

+- Cash withdrawals are a new feature.
+The current kickback method is to automatically apply your kickbacks as Railway Credits.
+You can opt out of this if you wish to start accruing cash.

+#### Can I still use the older, automatic-credits setting?

+- Yes.
+This behavior is enabled by default.
+You can opt out of it, and back in to it, at any time.
+Simply use the switch on the Earnings page marked `Direct Deposit to Railway Credits`.

 ## Updatable Templates

 When you deploy any services from a template based on a GitHub repo, every time you visit the project in Railway, we will check to see if the project it is based on has been updated by its creator.